 Keywords are a vital cog in any SEO strategy.
 According to a recent Quick Sprout article, they make up 15.04% of Google’s search algorithm, meaning that professional keyword research could be the difference between a first-page ranking and total oblivion.

 To get the most from your keyword campaign, invest in professional keyword research.
 Keep in mind you also need to know your negative keywords.
-Rather than settle for “global” keywords, use a keyword search tools like Ahrefs.com to discover the best performing keywords in your industry.
+Rather than settle for “global” keywords, use keyword research software tools to discover the best performing keywords in your industry.
 These tools will even help you uncover the keywords your competitors are using.